Loading...

 6 - Scamming

 • You are allowed to scam other players for ingame currency and items.
-Consider using the /trade interface or /contracts system to trade securely.
+Consider using the /contracts system to trade securely.

 7 - Trapping

-You are allowed to trap and kill players anywhere, with the following exception: you cannot trap and kill players from your town, nation, or an allied nation.
+You are allowed to trap and kill players anywhere, with the following exceptions:

 8 - Wars and Sieges